 Unlike in the HEVC screen content coding extension, the current picture is no longer included as one of the reference pictures in the reference picture list 0 for IBC prediction.
 The derivation process of motion vectors for IBC mode excludes all neighboring blocks in inter mode and vice versa.
 The following IBC design aspects are applied:

-IBC shares the same process as in regular MV merge including with pairwise merge candidate and history based motion predictor, but disallows TMVP and zero vector because they are invalid for IBC mode.
+IBC shares the same process as in regular MV merge including with pairwise merge candidate and history-based motion predictor, but disallows TMVP and zero vector because they are invalid for IBC mode.

 Separate HMVP buffer (5 candidates each) is used for conventional MV and IBC.